bilgino/angularforddd/README.md

 Many similarities exist when comparing Domain-Driven Design and Angular.
 However, there are also some points of friction.
 For example, the classification of the **Domain Module** is the only artifact that can be attributed directly to Domain-Driven Design.
 Other modular categories such as the **Routing Module**, **Widget Module** or **Service Module** can't be attributed to Domain-Driven Design, because Domain-Driven Design doesn't focus on the presentation layer / GUI.
 The **Shared Module** could be the equivalent of the **Shared Kernel** bounded context pattern.

 Another aspect relates to visibility.
-Angular services are very often provided as global instance, which automatically gives them a shared status.
+Angular services very often provided as global instance, which automatically gives them a shared status.
 Shared singletons and modular encapsulation aren't good to work hand-in-hand.

 Domain-driven project scaffolding for Angular applications: